 2. James B. Hunt Library, North Carolina State University

 High tech and spacious, the James B. Hunt Library opened in 2013.
-The library contains extensive collections in the engineering and sciences which are stored and retrieved by a robotic organization system.
+The library contains extensive collections in the engineering and sciences, stored and retrieved by a robotic organization system.
 It’s also home to plenty of modern study space.

 3. Bapst Library, Boston College

 Bapst Library opened its doors in 1924.
-It is affectionately known as the “Harry Potter library” because of its resemblance to some scenes in the movies.
-Officially an art library, Bapst is open to all BC students, and features about 400 individual study spaces.
+Students affectionately know it as the “Harry Potter library” because of its resemblance to some movie scenes.
+Officially an art library, Bapst is also open to all BC students and features about 400 individual study spaces.

 4. Cook Legal Research Library, University of Michigan

 Named after famous Michigan benefactor William W. Cook, the Legal Research Library is home to an expansive reading room and an extensive collection of historic legal documents.
 The library opened in 1931 and was then renovated in 1981 and 1996.